 [I am indebted to the Battle of Britain Memorial Trust for much of the factual details noted above (with the exception of the photograph) and would state their copyright to the material - see www.bbm.org.uk/airmen/Jicha.htm

-On the 1st February 1945 Jicha was in Kinloss and, wanting to return to Castle Bromwich, he hitched a lift on Anson NK945.
+Jicha was taken off Test Pilot work (thanks to a new regulation which forbade foreign pilots from flying aircraft deemed to be on the secret list) and he was posted to 9 Maintenance Unit, Kinloss.
+On the 1st February, 1945, he acted as Co-pilot on a cross country training flight in Anson NK945.
 FLt Ronald Cameron Ferguson, the pilot, became disorientated in a heavy snowstorm, misjudged the height and flew into Turf Law in the Lammermuirs.
 Jicha, Ferguson and F/O Arthur S. Davidson were killed.
 The Anson appears to have struck the slopes obliquely and skidded along the hillside until it toppled nose-first into a small ravine.
-A survey of the site was carried out by an Air Crash Archaeology and Investigation Society led by Kenny Walker and some pieces of debris were found.
+In recent times a survey of the site was carried out by an Air Crash Archaeology and Investigation Society led by Kenny Walker and some pieces of debris were found.

-For some time, it was believed that Jicha had survived the crash but had died from exposure while crawling across the heather to seek help, but no hard evidence has come to light to confirm or deny this story.
+For some time, it was believed that Jicha had survived the crash but had died from exposure while crawling across the heather to seek help, but, as Kenny Walker has recently pointed out, the Police report into the crash stated that three bodies had been found in the body of the aircraft itself [27.5.24].
 He lies buried in St Mary’s RC graveyard, Haddington.

 Prior to the war, when he was twenty-four, Jicha had flown in the Aero Club of Prague and there he had met Juliette (Julinka?)
 Liska, aged eighteen.
 They appear to have formed quite a romantic attachment to each other, partly because they shared a common passion: flying.
 Juliette was a qualified pilot too and Vaclav became her fiancé.